iamabigartist/UnknowPanic/README.md

 # UnknowPanic
 2022GGJ Game

+1. This game basiclly a text advanture game on a console window, which content includes ecscaping, horror and puzzles.
-1. Our team's game is a ecscape, horror, puzzle game, in which 3 people are trapped in a biochemistry laboratory and they fight/cooperate with each other to finish their task—— killing others or ecscaping from the building.
+2. 3 people are trapped in a biochemistry laboratory and they fight/cooperate with each other to finish their task—— killing others or ecscaping from the building.

-2. Only a player itself knows it's a lamb or a wolf, and player will use a console to make decision, observing others and communicating to find out who is their friends and enemies.
+3. Only a player itself knows it's a lamb or a wolf, and player will use a console to make decision, observing others and communicating to find out who is their friends and enemies.

-3. Remark: This game's story and interface is highly inspired by and similar to GTFO.
+4. Remark: This game's story and interface is highly inspired by and similar to GTFO.